 145. FASHION IN FRENCH LITERATURE AND THE ARTS 3 cr.How clothes relate to culture and social interactions, as well as national, religious, and ethnic identities.

 146. THE FRENCH IN THE AMERICAS 3 cr.
-A literature and culture course in three parts: Part I – North America, primarily Québec and other parts of French-speaking Canada; Part II – North America, with special emphasis on New England and Louisiana; Part III – the French Caribbean region, with special emphasis on Haiti and Martinique, the impact of slavery and the legacy of colonialism; focus on diversity 2 novels and epistolary literature, media, class discussion, individual and paired projects.
+A literature and culture course in three parts: part I – North America, primarily French-speaking Canada; part II – North America, with emphasis on New England and Louisiana; part III – the French Caribbean, with emphasis on Haiti and Martinique, the impact of slavery, legacy of colonialism, and diversity.
+Two novels and epistolary literature, media, class discussion, individual and paired projects.

 160. ITALY TODAY 3 cr.
 Historical and cultural background of modern Italy.
 Emphasis on themes such as immigration, the role of women in politics, and the reasons underlying Italy’s current zero birth rate.

 162. ITALIAN AMERICAN CULTURE AND CIVILIZATION THROUGH LITERATURE 3 cr.
-(Formerly ML 260) Prerequisite: EN 111-112 or equivalent.
+Prerequisite: EN 111-112 or equivalent.
 The Italian American experience from the late nineteenth century to the present.
 Sociopolitical issues seen through literary and other readings, and through cinema.